open-mmlab/mmpretrain/docs/en/advanced_guides/runtime.md

 # Customize Runtime Settings

-The runtime configurations include many helpful functionalities, like checkpoint saving, logger configuration, etc..
-In this tutorial, we will introduce how to configure these functionalities.
+The runtime configurations include many helpful functionalities, like checkpoint saving, logger configuration, etc. In this tutorial, we will introduce how to configure these functionalities.

 <!-- TODO: Link to MMEngine docs instead of API reference after the MMEngine English docs is done. -->